Aripiprazole: Chemistry

-Aripiprazole is a 2,3-dichlorophenylpiperazine class drug and is chemically related to cariprazine, nefazodone, etoperidone, and trazodone.
+Aripiprazole belongs to the chemical class of drugs called 2,3-dichlorophenylpiperazines and is chemically related to cariprazine, nefazodone, etoperidone, and trazodone.
 It is unusual in having twelve known crystalline polymorphs.

+Analogues

+Analogues of aripiprazole with higher-efficacy serotonin 5-HT2A receptor partial agonism and with psychedelic- and antidepressant-like effects have been developed.

 History

-Aripiprazole was discovered by scientists at Otsuka Pharmaceutical and was called OPC-14597.
+Aripiprazole was discovered in 1988 by scientists at the Japanese firm Otsuka Pharmaceutical and was called OPC-14597.
 It was first published in 1995.
 Otsuka initially developed the drug, and partnered with Bristol-Myers Squibb (BMS) in 1999 to complete development, obtain approvals, and market aripiprazole.

-It was approved by the U.S. Food and Drug Administration (FDA) for schizophrenia in November 2002, and the European Medicines Agency in June 2004; for acute manic and mixed episodes associated with bipolar disorder on 1 October 2004; as an adjunct for major depressive disorder on 20 November 2007; and to treat irritability in children with autism on 20 November 2009.
-Likewise it was approved for use as a treatment for schizophrenia by the TGA of Australia in May 2003.
+It was approved by the US Food and Drug Administration (FDA) for schizophrenia in November 2002, and by the European Medicines Agency in June 2004; for acute manic and mixed episodes associated with bipolar disorder on 1 October 2004; as an adjunct for major depressive disorder on 20 November 2007; and to treat irritability in children with autism on 20 November 2009.
+Likewise it was approved for use as a treatment for schizophrenia by the Therapeutic Goods Administration (TGA) of Australia in May 2003.

 Aripiprazole has been approved by the FDA for the treatment of both acute manic and mixed episodes, in people older than ten years.

 In 2006, the FDA required manufacturers to add a black box warning to the label, warning that older people who were given the drug for dementia-related psychosis were at greater risk of death.

 In 2007, aripiprazole was approved by the FDA for the treatment of unipolar depression when used adjunctively with an antidepressant medication.
-That same year, BMS settled a case with the U.S. government in which it paid $515 million; the case covered several drugs but the focus was on BMS's off-label marketing of aripiprazole for children and older people with dementia.
+That same year, BMS settled a case with the US government in which it paid $515 million; the case covered several drugs but the focus was on BMS's off-label marketing of aripiprazole for children and older people with dementia.

 In 2011 Otsuka and Lundbeck signed a collaboration to develop a depot formulation of aripiprazole.

 As of 2013, Abilify had annual sales of US$7 billion.
 In 2013 BMS returned marketing rights to Otsuka, but kept manufacturing the drug.
-Also in 2013, Otsuka and Lundbeck received U.S. and European marketing approval for an injectable depot formulation of aripiprazole.
+Also in 2013, Otsuka and Lundbeck received US and European marketing approval for an injectable depot formulation of aripiprazole.